 Housing costs in Lewis are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Because occupations involving physical labor dominate the local economy, Lewis is generally considered to be a blue-collar town.
-52.46% of the Lewis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lewis is a blue-collar town, with 52.46% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lewis is a town of transportation and shipping workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Lewis who work in healthcare (36.07%), office and administrative support (11.48%), and sales jobs (0.00%).

-Because of many things, Lewis is a great place for families with children to consider.
-First of all, many other families with children live here, making Lewis a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Lewis has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Lewis is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lewis’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Lewis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Lewis does not have a public transit system used by locals to get to and from work.

 In terms of college education, Lewis is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.79% of adults 25 and older in the town have at least a bachelor's degree.